About scabies

 Your child might need antibiotics if they get a secondary infection because of scratching.

-You should also wash all your child’s clothing, sheets, towels and soft toys, using the hottest setting possible.
+You should also wash all your child’s clothing, sheets, towels and soft toys, using the hottest wash cycle setting.
 Dry the clothes and bedding on the hottest setting of your clothes dryer, if you have one.
 This will destroy the mites and their eggs.
+If there are things you can’t wash, leave them closed in a plastic bag for at least 7 days.

 Vacuum all carpets and mattresses.